codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the kidnapping at school?
-It's ok, he woke up.
+What do you call a guy lying on your doorstep?
+Matt.

 ## Daily Trivia

-How many bytes are in a single Kibibyte?
+Which of these is not a key value of Agile software development?
- 1. 1024
+ 1. Customer collaboration
- 2. 1240
+ 2. Individuals and interactions
- 3. 2400
+ 3. Comprehensive documentation
- 4. 1000
+ 4. Responding to change

 <details>
   <summary>Answer</summary>
-  1024
+  Comprehensive documentation
 </details>